Create a

 2. Create a ready-to-start Day One experience

 Having everything ready for a new hire on their first day is a sure way to simultaneously meet and exceed their expectations.
-While it can be a logistical challenge, providing a badge with all facility accesses, a computer pre-loaded with the software and apps (and instructions to create passwords for each), a workspace that is all set up, and a schedule of people to meet and meetings to attend send a strong welcome to the new hire.
+While it can be a logistical challenge, providing a badge with all facility accesses, a computer pre-loaded with the software and apps (and instructions to create passwords for each), a workspace that is all set up, and a schedule of people to meet and meetings to attend sends a strong welcome to the new hire.
 Provide access to the organization charts and a list of contacts in each key department with which they will interact or collaborate.
 Have a direct supervisor ready and available to help lay out key expectations and identify key processes, outputs, and departmental contributions to the corporate mission.
-And don’t forget to have formal introductions to co-workers who can act as mentors and advisors to answer questions about using work resources and tools and even where to park, local lunch spots, etc.
+And don’t forget to have formal introductions to co-workers who can act as mentors and advisors to answer questions about using work resources and tools, as well as where to park, local lunch spots, etc.

 3. Leverage technology